pyinstaller/pyinstaller/doc/source/Tutorial.rst

 * cleans up the extracted binaries (so on \*nix, this is done by the child)

-The child process executes as in One Pass Execution above (the magic environment variable is what tells it that this is pass two).
+The child process executes as in `One Pass Execution`_ above (the magic environment variable is what tells it that this is pass two).

 |SE_exeImage| figure 3 - Self Extracting Executable

 There are, of course, quite a few differences between the Windows and Unix/Linux versions.
-The major one is that because all of Python on Windows is in pythonXX.dll, and dynamic loading is so simple-minded, that one binary can be use with any version of Python.
-There's much in common, though, and that C code can be found in source/common/launch.c.
+The major one is that because all of Python on Windows is in ``pythonXX.dll``, and dynamic loading is so simple-minded, that one binary can be use with any version of Python.
+There's much in common, though, and that C code can be found in `source/common/launch.c`_.

 The Unix/Linux build process (which you need to run just once for any version of Python) makes use of the config information in your install (if you installed from RPM, you need the Python-development RPM).
-It also overrides getpath.c since we don't want it hunting around the filesystem to build sys.path.
+It also overrides ``getpath.c`` since we don't want it hunting around the filesystem to build ``sys.path``.

-In both cases, while one Installer download can be used with any Python version, you need to have separate installations for each Python version.
+In both cases, while one |PyInstaller| download can be used with any Python version, you need to have separate installations for each Python version.

 |GOBACK|